 Healing Stages of Cellulitis

-Cellulitis is a common skin disease which we’ve talked about somewhat before.
+Cellulitis is a common skin disease, like psoriasis, dermatitis, or staph infections.
+We’ve talked about them somewhat before.
 In this article, we’ll go into a little more detail about what Cellulitis is, how to treat it, and the stages of healing one goes through as they treat it.

 What Is Cellulitis?